mjlavin80/webscraping-python-pitt-2019/README.md

 # Web-scraping and Web-crawling with Python
-Itinerary and various materials for "Web-scraping and Web-crawling with Python" Workshop, University of Pittsburgh, April 2019
+Schedule and various materials for "Web-scraping and Web-crawling with Python" Workshop, University of Pittsburgh, April 2019

-# Itinerary
+# Schedule

+## Workshop Begins at 1 p.m.

 ## Install Anaconda, connect to wifi
 ### (approximately 15 minutes)